drasticactions/FishyFlip/src/FishyFlip/README.md

 FishyFlip is an implementation of [ATProtocol](https://atproto.com/) for .NET, forked from [bluesky-net](https://github.com/dariogriffo/bluesky-net).

-For documentation, check out https://drasticactions.github.io/FishyFlip
+For documentation, check out [our docs site](https://fishyflip.dev).

 ### Third-Party Libraries